RasaHQ/rasa/docs/pipeline.rst

     pipeline: "tensorflow_embedding"

+The tensorflow pipeline supports any language, that can be tokenized.
+The current tokenizer implementation relies on words being separated by spaces, so any languages that adheres to that can be trained with this pipeline.

-to use the components and configure them separately:
+To use the components and configure them separately:

 .. code-block:: yaml